platformio/platformio-docs/projectconf/section_env_monitor.rst

 Type: ``String`` | Multiple: ``No``

-Port, a number or a device name.
+Port, a number or a device name, or valid `URL Handlers <https://pyserial.readthedocs.io/en/latest/url_handlers.html#urls>`__.
 See :option:`platformio device monitor --port`.
 To print all available serial ports please use :ref:`cmd_device_list` command.

 Please note that you can use Unix shell-style wildcards: